Kieran Leonard

-From 2009 to 2015 Leonard wrote and performed under his own name, releasing one album, an EP and four singles.
-His second album Good Luck Everybody was released in 2016 under the Saint Leonard moniker.
+From 2009 to 2015, Leonard wrote and performed under his own name, releasing one album, an EP and four singles.
+His second album Good Luck Everybody (2016) and third album The Golden Hour (2025) were both released under the Saint Leonard moniker.

 Early life

 Leonard spent much of his childhood travelling.
 He has two older brothers, and has never known his father but has a good relationship with his mother.
 His upbringing has been described as 'unorthodox'.
 His restless upbringing left an indelible impression, and a sense of displacement and alienation would become one of the central themes of much of his creative work.
 Leonard has stated in several interviews that he was inspired to write music after watching a David Bowie retrospective at the age of 13, and subsequently wrote 100 songs in the space of six months.
 In both his work and interviews Leonard often cites writers and world literature as a central influence on his musical output.